zombodb/zombodb/TUTORIAL.md

 This guide intends to demonstrate the basics using ```psql```.
 A few assumptions I'm making about you are:

  - You have a functional Postgres v9.3 Server
- - You have a functional Elasticsearch v1.5+ cluster (even if just one node)
+ - You have a functional Elasticsearch v1.7+ cluster (even if just one node, but not Elasticsearch 2.x)
  - You're familiar with Postgres and ```psql```
  - You're familiar with Elasticsearch on at least a high-level